vt-aoe-nanosat-avionics/mmoore-cdh/hse-oscillator-setup/hse-observations.md

 ^ from STM32L496xx Datasheet

-An important number to know when determining the capacitors to use in an oscillator circuit is the load capacitance (C_L)
+An important number to know when determining the capacitors to use in an oscillator circuit is the load capacitance ($$C_L$$)

 Oscillator Specifications: